Hailey-Ross/vorp_motels/README.md

-# VORPtels
+# VORP-tels
-Motels script for REDEM:RP that is being Converted for use with VORP
+Original Motels script for REDEM:RP has been Converted for use with VORP

-This script is provided as is.
+This script is provided as is with support.

-Available Motels:
-Valentine